evryz4/litemod/README.md

-# litemod
+# Litemod v2.0
-Litemod is moderator bot for telegram with full opensource
+## About
+Litemod v2 is absolutely new recoded version of litemod.
+Litemod v2 is based on pseudop-coding answers.
+Litemod will get regular updates.